voucherifyio/voucherify-js-sdk/packages/sdk/CONTRIBUTING.md

 ## Introduction

-By its nature, SDK should help software developers integrate with Voucherify REST API.
+By its nature, the SDK should help software developers integrate with Voucherify REST API.
 In most cases, Voucherify SDK methods are just wrappers for HTTP clients, so the SDK values that can help a software developer are:
-- types for requests and responses
+- types of requests and responses
 - examples of use
 - documentation describing the endpoints